-For matters concerning format of references, SI units, etc., refer to the Publications Handbook
+For matters concerning format of references, SI units, etc., refer to the Publications Handbook and Style Manual published by the American Society of Agronomy, Madison, WI.

 Using Copyrighted Material: If you include previously copyrighted information, the copyrightholder must give you tangible permission (email, letter, or contract).
 You will need authorization to use your own material if you signed over your copyright to a journal -see discussion above.
 Upload permission letter/emails as supplemental PDF files when you submit your thesis to HammerRR.